Felipeixotont/Felipeixotont/README.md

 <h1 align="center">Hey there! 🤘</h1>

-<p align="justify">Computer Science student at <i>Universidade Federal Fluminense, Brazil</i> and currently focusing my graduation on Data Science.</p>
+<p align="justify">Computer Science student at <i>"Universidade Federal Fluminense in Brazil"</i> and currently focusing my graduation on Data Science.</p>
 <p>I'm a Full Stack Javascript Developer by <strong>OneBitCode</strong>, which I'm really proud of, to have been their student, tho.
 It always feels good to learn something new.</p>

 ### Skills: